Dancing Like a Gun

-"Dancing Like A Gun" is the title of a John Foxx song, released as a single in October 1981, taken from The Garden album released a month previously.
+"Dancing Like A Gun" is the title of a John Foxx song, released as a single on 30 October 1981, taken from The Garden album released the previous month.

 It was the first John Foxx solo single not to make the Top 75 singles chart in the UK.
 Smash Hits declared that "despite his recent success Foxxy (sic.) hasn't lived up to his early promise.
 This has all the ingredients - the pips and the peel - but without the juice".